oldgit/home-quiz/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-The quiz questions, answers and scores are all considered Jekyll [posts](https://jekyllrb.com/docs/posts/) and are stored as markdown files with a date prefix, eg. '2020-05-12' and a '.md' suffix in the directory: [\_posts](\_posts/)
+The quiz questions and scores are all considered Jekyll [posts](https://jekyllrb.com/docs/posts/) and are stored as markdown files with a date prefix, eg. '2020-05-12' and a '.md' suffix in the directory: [\_posts](\_posts/)

 * [How to create a quiz page](#how-to-create-a-quiz-page)
 * [How to create a quiz scores page](#how-to-create-a-quiz-scores-page)